Give Kids a Future

 Two days ago you turned ten.
 Where does the time go?

-I remember vividly the feeling of looking at you for the first time the night you were born, on the eve of Father's Day.
+I vividly remember the feeling of looking at you for the first time the night you were born, on the eve of Father's Day.
 I sang you a song (Danny Boy) that I'd sung many times into your mommy's belly.
-You stopped crying and gazed into my eyes, with a look of recognition.
+You stopped crying and gazed into my eyes with a look of recognition.
 Like the Grinch, my heart grew three times that day, and nothing has been the same since!

-I tell you all the time how much I love you - more than all the stars, all the grains of sand, all the drops of water in the ocean, to infinity.
+I always tell you how much I love you - more than all the stars, all the grains of sand, all the drops of water in the ocean, to infinity.
 But words can never quite capture the feeling.
 Elizabeth Stone said that "making the decision to have a child is momentous.
 It is to decide forever to have your heart go walking around outside your body."
 That's how it is.

 When I see other dads and moms with their kids, I know that they are feeling something similar.
 From San Francisco to Syria, Indianapolis to Iraq, the love that we parents have for our kids is universal.
 I've imagined from your first moments about how the collective power of love in the hearts of parents (and grandparents) everywhere could be harnessed to change the world.
 If we the parents demanded decisions be made with the best interests of all kids in mind, there could be no war, or children dying needlessly of preventable diseases, or inaction on the biggest problem of all -- climate change.
 Parents united against global warming and global warring.